-I studied Fine Art at University and then I spent some time travelling and doing various different jobs from cleaning to insurance to care work before deciding to take the leap to become a full-time artist in 2014.
+I studied Fine Art at University and then I spent some time travelling and doing various different jobs.
+Eventually I decidided to take the leap to become a full-time artist in 2014.
 This is when ‘Lucy’s Farm’ was born.
-I began by selling work at local exhibitions, country fairs as well as online and over the years I have used my artwork to create various other products including kitchenware, home furnishings and stationery.
-Since 2014, I have seen my brand grow and grow and have ended up doing more shows, supplying wholesale and even opening my own gallery in 2017 where you’ll often see me working on my latest commission or designs (alongside my Sprocker Spaniel Ned!)
+I began by selling work at local exhibitions, country fairs as well as online.
+Over the years I have used my artwork to create various other products including kitchenware, home furnishings and stationery.
+Since 2014, I have seen my brand grow and grow and have ended up doing more shows, supplying wholesale and even opening my own gallery in 2017!
+You’ll often see me working on my latest commission or designs there (alongside my Sprocker Spaniel Ned!)

-I am very much inspired by our wonderful countryside which often features in my work, but I also spend a lot of my time working on Pet Portraits, particularly dogs, but have been known to paint a wide range of pets including guinea pigs, alpacas and even a camel!
+I am very much inspired by our wonderful countryside.
+It often features in my work, but I also spend a lot of my time working on Pet Portraits, particularly dogs, but have been known to paint a wide range of pets including guinea pigs, alpacas and even a camel!

 You were recently shortlisted in the Small Biz 100, congrats!
 How does it feel?

 I was thrilled to be shortlisted for the Small Biz 100!
-I spend a lot of my time celebrating, supporting and encouraging others to support small local businesses, to shop local and to meet the face behind the brand, so to be shortlisted alongside so many other amazing small businesses is brilliant!
+I spend a lot of my time celebrating, supporting and encouraging others to support small local businesses.
+It’s good to shop local and to meet the face behind the brand, so to be shortlisted alongside so many other amazing small businesses is brilliant!

 Could you tell us a bit more about the inspiration behind your pieces?

 I spend a lot of my time walking around the Countryside with my rescue Sprocker Spaniel, Ned.
 We are incredibly lucky to have this on our doorstep and it inspires me to paint every day.
 But for me it’s not just about the landscape that I enjoy, it’s also all its curious residents.
-It’s rare to walk over the Purbeck Hills without bumping into the odd cow or two, always watching what I’m up to and following me in their own subtle way, so I couldn’t help but include them in my artwork.
+It’s rare to walk over the Purbeck Hills without bumping into the odd cow, so I couldn’t help use them in my artwork.

-I’ve always loved painting animals, since graduating Uni I painted a lot of pet portraits, firstly to make money, but I soon realised I had a real passion for these furry beasts, so to be able to paint them and earn a living at the same time is a dream come true!
+I’ve always loved painting animals.
+Since graduating Uni, I painted a lot of pet portraits.
+Originally it was to make money, but I soon realised I had a real passion for these furry beasts, so to be able to paint them and earn a living at the same time is a dream come true!